SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 1. The user selects to start the grant using A-Config (e.g., by clicking on a button on the client's website).
 2. The client stores in the user's session that the user selected "A-Config" and redirects the user to H-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
 3. The user authorizes the client to access their resources at H-AS.
 H-AS issues a code (or an access token, if implicit grant is used) and sends it (via the browser) back to the client.
 4. The client redeems the code issued by H-AS at H-AS's token endpoint.
-The assertion for client authentication, if exists, would be identical across A-Config and H-Config, passing the validation at H-AS.
+The assertion for client authentication, if it exists, would be identical across A-Config and H-Config, passing the validation at H-AS.
 This step is omitted in implicit grant.
 5. Since the client stores "A-Config" in the user's session, it sends the access token to A-RS.
 The attacker therefore obtains the user's access token issued by H-AS.

-##### Notice on Sharing client IDs
+##### Notice on Sharing Client IDs

-For the attack to work, A-Config and H-Config need to share the same client ID during registration (precondition \#3 in {{ConfigConfusionAttack}}).
+For the attack to work, A-Config and H-Config need to share the same client ID during registration (precondition 3 in {{ConfigConfusionAttack}}).
 This can be the case, for example, if an attacker as an external developer, can control the client ID being used in A-Config in manual registration, or if the client uses dynamic registration to register the same client ID as H-Config, as detailed below.

-When the client has to register AS via dynamic client registration for each client configuration once, A-Config and H-Config could feasibly share the same client ID.
+When the client has to register the authorization server for each client configuration via dynamic client registration once, A-Config and H-Config could feasibly share the same client ID.
-Since A-Config uses H-AS, the attacker cannot directly control which client ID the authorization server issued to A-Config in dynamic client registration, unlike {{AudienceInjection}}.
+Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server issues to A-Config in dynamic client registration.
 However, according to {{Section 3.2.1 of ?RFC7591}} (Client Information Response):

 {:style="empty"}